 Court reporters are respected members of legal teams and the court system.
 For most, the profession is a long-term career that involves ongoing training and skill development.
 As resources provided by courts decrease because of declining budgets, law firms and lawyers often have to step in to fill the gap and arrange for their own services.

 Given the importance of court reporting, it is essential that you choose not only skilled and experienced individuals, but a firm with extensive resources and a history of taking on the most qualified members of the profession.
-To learn more about your options for court reporting, translation and video deposition services, contact Magna today.
+To learn more about your options for court reporting, virtual depositions, translation and video services, contact Magna today.